Acute intermittent porphyria

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 porphyrias.
-AIP is caused by low levels of porphobilinogen deaminase (PGBD), an enzyme also often called hydroxymethylbilane synthase.
-The low levels of PGBD are generally not sufficient to cause symptoms; however, activating factors such as hormones, drugs, and dietary changes may trigger symptoms.
-Although most individuals with AIP never develop symptoms, symptomatic individuals typically present with abdominal pain.
+AIP is caused by low levels of porphobilinogen deaminase (PBGD), an enzyme also often called hydroxymethylbilane synthase.
+The low levels of PBGD are generally not sufficient to cause symptoms; however, activating factors such as hormones, drugs, and dietary changes may trigger symptoms.
+Although most individuals with AIP never develop symptoms, symptomatic individuals typically present with abdominal pain with nausea.
 Treatment is dependent on the symptoms.Acute intermittent porphyria (AIP) is one of the liver (hepatic)

 - Genetics Home Reference (GHR) contains information on Acute intermittent porphyria.
 This website is maintained by the National Library of Medicine.